 Aer Lingus who use a series of emails (following point number one above!) to remind customers to fill out advanced-screening information prior to flying to countries like the US or Spain:

 EasyJet has a similar process in place to remind customers about the requirement to check in at home and a number of emails making it clear that check-in baggage is an extra that you have to choose.
 These sorts of emails are helpful for a range of reasons but certainly reduces the headaches of employees on the ground at these companies:

 This is a great example of how you can use lifecycle email to drive customers toward a specific action.

-Takeaway: Lifecycle emails provide value by reducing the number of tasks you have to complete and the manual human effort that your company expends.
+Takeaway: Lifecycle emails provide value by reducing the number of tasks you have to complete and the manual human effort that your company expands.
 In no way will email completely replace a process but it can deliver a lot of value very quickly.

-Prepare for take off
+Prepare for taking off

 Travel is an industry with a large array of moving parts.
-With extremely slim margins and a vast array of individual-level data, airlines in particular understand the power of email to drive upsells and cross sells, future travel and revenue for themselves and their business partners.
+With extremely slim margins and a vast array of individual-level data, airlines, in particular, understand the power of email to drive upsells and cross-sells, future travel and revenue for themselves and their business partners.

 So many players in this space provide great examples of how to do email marketing well, from simple templates, direct CTAs, and series to using email to replace manual processes.

 - Pick one of the points above and see how you can implement it in your business!